Generalization bounds for learning under graph-dependence: A survey: Notation and framework

-The above dependency graph is a strong version; there are ones with weaker assumptions, such as the one used in Lov\'asz local lemma.
+The above definition of dependency graphs is a strong version; there are ones with weaker assumptions, such as the one used in Lov\'asz local lemma.
 Let $K_n$ denote the complete graph on $[n]$, that is, every two vertices are adjacent.
-Then $K_n$ is a dependency graph for any set of variables $( X_i )_{i \in [n]}$.
+Then $K_n$ is a dependency graph for any set of variables $\{ X_i \}_{i \in [n]}$.
 Note that the dependency graph for a set of random variables may not be necessarily unique, and the sparser ones are the more interesting ones.

-Here we introduce a widely-studied random process that generates dependent data whose dependency graph can be naturally constructed for illustration purpose.
-Consider a data generating procedure modelled by the spatial Poisson point process, which is a Poisson point process on $\R^2$, see \cite{linderman2014discovering,kirichenko2015optimality} for discussions of using this process to model data collection in various machine learning applications.
+Here we introduce a widely-studied random process that generates dependent data whose dependency graph can be naturally constructed for illustration purposes.
+Consider a data-generating procedure modeled by the spatial Poisson point process, which is a Poisson point process on $\R^2$, see \cite{linderman2014discovering,kirichenko2015optimality} for discussions of using this process to model data collections in various machine learning applications.
 The number of points in each finite region follows a Poisson distribution, and the number of points in disjoint regions are independent.
 Given a finite set $\{ U_i \}_{i=1}^n$ of regions in $\R^2$, let $X_i$ be the number of points in region $U_i$ for every $i \in [n]$.
 Then the graph $G\left( [n], \{ \{ i, j \}: U_i \cap U_j \ne \emptyset \} \right)$ is a dependency graph of the random variables $\{ X_i \}_{i=1}^n$.